Can You Sue For Negligence In A Car Accident Case?

 This is often described in a lawsuit when the insurance company as “denies, defends, delays.”
 Unfortunately, as attorneys, we often see claims adjusters and defense lawyers deny that their insureds caused injuries or even “blame the victim.”
 In the context of proving the driver was negligent, denying they did anything wrong to cause a crash means the defense now has the legal burden to prove “comparative fault.”
 What they are saying, in effect, is that the person injured also is at-fault for the crash.

-In Michigan, to have a successful lawsuit requires proving the accident victim is less than 51% at fault or they are completely barred from compensation for their pain and suffering.
+In Michigan, according to comparative fault laws, to have a successful lawsuit when suing for negligence requires proving the car accident victim is less than 51% at fault or they are completely barred from compensation for their pain and suffering.
 The law is as follows:

 - If a victim is 51% or more “at fault” in causing the accident that led to his or her injuries, then he or she cannot sue for pain and suffering compensation.
 (MCL 500.3135(2)(b))